jackdpage/pylux/README.md

 1. Metadata - project data such as venue, background image, scaling, etc.
 2. Fixtures - a list of fixtures and their locations in the plot.
 This is the entire fixture, with all its constants and variables included.
 3. DMX registry - a list of DMX channels and their functions

+## License

+This project is licensed under the GNU GPL v3.0 license.